Nautilus-Research/reactor/README.md

 # reactor
 Reactor is the next-generation development Framework as a Service (FaaS) initially implemented in pure C# for the Azure cloud.
 We enable ANY startup to build a hyper-scalable product with a fraction of the time and effort.
 We do this by handling complexity under the hood and simplifying your code to be more natural and intuitive than was ever possible with conventional methods.

 Visit our website at nautilus2k dot com to learn more about our product.
-Here is what we do in a nut shell:
+Here is what we do in a nutshell:

 #1 With our FaaS, you start with a relational database for important, slow-changing data where you need referential integrity & consistency; and MongoDB for fast-changing big data.